IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grids-header.md

     <div class="feature__image feature__image--right"><img class="b-lazy b-lazy-gifs b-loaded responsive-img" title="Animation of different grids design showing the themeing and templating capabilities" src="https://static.infragistics.com/marketing/ignite-ui-angular/grid/ignite-ui-angular-grid-cell-styling-1100.gif?v=201808021304" alt="Animation of different grids design showing the themeing and templating capabilities of the Angular Data Grid"></div>
     <div class="feature__details">
         <span class="h3 features__heading">Theming, Styling, & Templating in the {Platform} Grid<a class="anchorjs-link" href="#theming-styling--templating-in-the-angular-grid" aria-label="Anchor" data-anchorjs-icon="" style="padding-left: 0.375em;"></a></span>
-        <p>With Ignite UI for {Platform} you can customize cell appearance with CSS or re-template any cell with ng-template to give any cell render appearance.
+        <p>With {ProductName} you can customize cell appearance with CSS or re-template any cell with ng-template to give any cell render appearance.
 With full support for Material Design, you can customize your branded experience with our simple-to-use theming engine.</p>
     </div>
 </div>